-Heavy rain is a common occurance in Cleveland, OH and basement waterproofing is one of the most commonly requested services for homeowners.
-Regardless of what you have planned to do with your basement, it is still important that it is dry, safe, and healthy.
-Water in your basement can trigger a variety of issues, including wood rot, mold growth, and damage to the structural integrity of a home.
-Most Cleveland, OH homeowners know of the term "interior waterproofing" but do not fully grasp what basement waterproofing entails.
-Basically waterproofing describes the process of ensuring that an area stays dry through the use of interior or exterior waterproofing systems.
+Heavy rainfall is a common occurance in Ohio and basement waterproofing is one of the most commonly requested services for homeowners.
+Regardless of what you do with your basement, it is important that it is dry and safe.
+Leaks in your basement can cause a variety of very serious issues, including wood rot, mold growth, and damage to the structural integrity of a home.
+Most Ohio homeowners have heard the term "interior waterproofing" but do not fully grasp what basement waterproofing entails.
+Basically it describes the process of ensuring that an area stays dry through the use of interior or exterior waterproofing systems.

-If you have noticed water leaking in through cracks in your wall or wet areas in your basement, then you may be in need of a professional basement waterproofing contractor.
-Due to the construction of most homes in Cleveland, OH the cinder block walls in your basement may be prone to leaks and cracks.
-We have been helping Cleveland homeowners solve their basement waterproofing problems for years.
-Our waterproofers are expertly trained to help diagnose yourbasement seepage issues.
+If you have noticed water leaking in through cracks in your wall or a wet basement, then you may be in need of a professional basement waterproofing contractor.
+Due to the construction of most homes in Ohio the cinder block walls in your basement may be prone to leaks and cracks.
+J.D.
+Johnson Basement Waterproofing has been helping Cleveland homeowners solve their basement waterproofing problems for years.
+Our waterproofers are experts in basement waterproofing and trained to help diagnose yourbasement seepage issues.

-Our waterproofers use a number of methods to help mitigate water seepage in your basement.
+Our waterproofers use a variety of technologies to help mitigate water seepage in your basement.
 We often install a basement drainage system along side a sump pump.
 Having a reliable basement drainage system will save you the trouble of having to deal with a flooded basement.

 Not all basement waterproofing issues are caused by factors on the inside of your home.
-Our team of experts can help evaluate any issues in your foundation both inside and outside to help you determine what is needed to fix the issue For years homeowners have trusted the professional waterproofing contractors at J.D. johnson Basement Waterproofing to mitigate any exterior waterproofing issue they may have.
+Our team of experts can help evaluate any issues in your foundation both inside and outside to help you solve the problem promptly For years homeowners have trusted the professional waterproofing contractors at J.D. johnson Basement Waterproofing to remediate any exterior waterproofing issue they may have.
 You can get a free estimate today by contacting us or calling 330-357-4869.

-Our Waterproofing contractors have a number of basement waterproofing technologies that we use when working on the exteriors of homes in Cleveland.
+We have a variety of basement waterproofing methods that we use when waterproofing the exteriors of homes in Cleveland.
 We can help you protect your home from the outside by properly installing several components.
-Our waterproofers can install downspout extensions, french drains, window wells, and proper yard drainage.
-All of these solutions when properly installed can help keep water from entering through cracks and flaws in your foundation.
+Our experts can install downspout extensions, french drains, window wells, and proper yard drainage.
+All of these solutions when properly installed can help stop water from entering through cracks and flaws in your foundation.

-Wall cracks can be one of the biggest issues when it comes to basement leaks.
-Our experts can help find the source of the crack as well as fill the existing crack.
-This can not only help you stop the crack from leaking water, but identifying the cause of the crack can help us keep issues from happening in the future.
+Cracks in you basement wall can be one of the most serious issues when it comes to wet basements.
+Our team can help find the source of the crack as well as fill the existing crack.
+This can not only help you stop the wall crack from leaking water, but identifying the cause of the crack can help us keep issues from happening in the future.

-The most likely cause of wall cracks is called hydrostatic pressure.
-When it rains, water flows toward your house.
+The most likely cause of basement wall cracks is called hydrostatic pressure.
+When it rains, water flows downhill.
 This means it could be building up in the soil against your home.
 At the bottom of your basement wall, a reservoir of wet dirt and pressure builds up, pushing the water against your wall and either find existing cracks or creates new ones.